valeriomrusso/NetApe/project_ideas.md

 1. Data Collection

  • Game Logs: Utilize NetHack logs (potentially from MiniHack or public servers like alt.org).
-These logs provide detailed information on player actions.
+These logs provide detailed information on player actions. sources: https://alt.org/nethack/top60d.html (list of played games with logs)
  • Sampling: Collect data from both beginner and expert players to capture a variety of styles and skill levels.

 2. Data Preprocessing